cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

     ![Select region](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/2.5.png)

 6. To create a _Table_ field, select _Table_ from the dropdown.
 Name the table, set the _Table type_ as _Fixed_, _Header type_ as _Column_ and click _Create_.
 Click on the table field you just created from the right navigation bar.
-You can add a columns or rows by clicking on one of the existing ones.
-Rename all the columns and rows so as to match the table present in the form.
+You can add columns or rows by clicking on one of the existing ones.
+Rename all the columns and rows to match the table present in the form.
 Draw a rectangle over the cell you want to capture, then click on the respective cell position in the table on the right navigation bar.
 Repeat the same process for all the remaining cells in the table.

     ![Table field](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/2.6.png)